randomm/whoami/README.md

 ...

-N. and in some lucky cases scaling the solution over the next few years
+4. and in some lucky cases scaling the solution over the next few years

 The last few years I have also been doing quite a bit of machine learning.